 How SAALT Creates Change

 - SAALT is the community’s voice in our nation’s Capitol.
-SAALT connects with elected officials, media, and government agencies to highlight issues that affect South Asians.
-Our work has included regular briefings and meetings with the White House, Department of Justice, and Department of Homeland Security, as well as Advocacy Days that bring advocates and community members closer to decision makers in D.C.
+SAALT connects with elected officials, media, and government agencies to highlight issues that affect South Asian Americans.
+Our work includes regular briefings and meetings with the White House, Department of Justice, and Department of Homeland Security, as well as our Advocacy Days that bring advocates and community members closer to decision makers in D.C.

-- SAALT brings organizations together across program areas and geographies: The NCSO is a network of 56 community-based organizations that have similar values and principles, and that provide services to, works with, convene, organize, and advocate for South Asians in the United States.
+- SAALT brings organizations together across program areas and geographies.
+The NCSO is a network of 58 community-based organizations that have similar values and principles, and that provide services to, works with, convene, organize, and advocate for South Asians in the United States.
 SAALT coordinates the NCSO’s activities, which range from skills-building to a biennial Summit and collective statements.

 - SAALT is a resource for information on issues affecting the South Asian American community: Our reports shine a light on many of the issues affecting the South Asian American community.
 Recent reports include Power, Pain, Potential; Under Suspicion, Under Attack; From Macacas to Turban Toppers; and Building Community Strength.